 docker build -t docker.synapse.org/syn12345/my-repo path/to/dockerfile

-To learn more about building Docker images.
+Learn more about building docker images.

 To store Docker images, use the